Our backyard – The Peak District

 Peak District Walks provides a fabulous range of walks searchable by distance, mileage or location.
 Alternatively go to the Visit Peak District official tourism site for more suggestions.

 If you prefer to explore by cycle there are leisurely rides along former railway lines as well as more challenging routes with famous climbs, such as Winnats Pass, Cat & Fiddle and Gun Hill.

 If you bring your own bikes we can store them securely or if you prefer to hire try the National Park’s Cycle Hire centres or the Monsal Trail hire centre.
 Or for more adventurous E-Bike and Mountain Bike hire and guided experiences try True North Adventures.

-For climbers there are several well-known rock climbing areas within reach, including the magnificent gritstone crags of the Roaches, Hen Cloud and Ramshaw Rocks, and the classic limestone of Dovedale and the Manifold Valley.
+For climbers there are several well-known rock climbing areas close by, including the magnificent gritstone crags of the Roaches.

 If you prefer to explore from the saddle there are pony rides for the youngsters at Beaver Hall Equestrian Centre and trekking across old pack horse trails from Northfield Farm Riding and Trekking Centre

 The Roaches, Peak District

 Towns & Villages

 Leek ‘Queen of the Moorlands’ is a traditional market town just 5 miles from Lane Head.
 Leek’s wealth was built in the 19th century through the silk industry and there are still former silk mills in the town.